NerdillionTwoMillion/IDM-Universial-Activator/README.md

 1) Download and install [IDM](https://www.internetdownloadmanager.com/).

-2)In the "bin\debug" Run "IDM Universial Activator.exe" to create the license and activate IDM
+2) In the "bin\debug" Run "IDM Universial Activator.exe" to create the license and activate IDM

 ### Contact Me